This content has been machine translated dynamically.

-A NITRO session counts against the admin connection limit if there is an open TCP connection using the session token issued by the NetScaler appliance.
+A NITRO session counts against the admin connection limit if there is an open TCP connection using the session token issued by the Citrix ADC appliance.

-What is the default timeout period for API, GUI, and CLI sessions on NetScaler appliance?
+What is the default timeout period for API, GUI, and CLI sessions on Citrix ADC appliance?

-The following table lists the default timeout period for API, GUI and CLI sessions on the NetScaler appliance:
+The following table lists the default timeout period for API, GUI, and CLI sessions on the Citrix ADC appliance:

-How can you set the CLI sessions time out on a NetScaler appliance?
+How can you set the CLI sessions time out on a Citrix ADC appliance?

-The CLI session timeout can be configured by executing the following command at the CLI prompt:
+The CLI session timeout can be configured by running the following command at the CLI prompt:

 How do you override the default timeout period when using the NITRO API?

-What happens if a user account is deleted from the NetScaler appliance after an admin session is created?
+What happens if a user account is deleted from the Citrix ADC appliance after an admin session is created?

-For internal system users, NetScaler appliance closes the existing CLI or NITRO API session.
+For internal system users, the Citrix ADC appliance closes the existing CLI or NITRO API session.

-For external system users, session remains active until it expires.
+For external system users, the session remains active until it expires.

-Can NITRO API clients use a single session token to open multiple admin connections on the NetScaler appliance?
+Can NITRO API clients use a single session token to open multiple admin connections on the Citrix ADC appliance?

 Yes.
 Each such connection counts against the admin connection limit.

-If management access is enabled for a MIP or SNIP address, do admin connections to that address count against the limit for the number of admin connections?
+If management access is enabled for a SNIP address, do admin connections to that address count against the limit for the number of admin connections?

-Yes, admin connections to management address (MIP or SNIP) count against the admin connection limit on NetScaler appliance.
+Yes, admin connections to management address (SNIP) count against the admin connection limit on Citrix ADC.

-Can a NetScaler admin log on to the NetScaler appliance after the maximum connections limit is reached?
+Can a Citrix ADC admin log on to the Citrix ADC appliance after the maximum connections limit is reached?

 Yes.
-One additional admin connection is allowed after the maximum connection limit is reached.
+One more admin connection is allowed after the maximum connection limit is reached.

-Can NITRO API endpoints open multiple admin connections on NetScaler the appliance?
+Can NITRO API endpoints open multiple admin connections on Citrix ADC the appliance?

-Yes, NITRO API endpoints can open multiple admin connections and exhaust the concurrent admin connection limit on a NetScaler appliance.
-In such situations, an additional SSH/CLI connection is allowed and the admin can force closure of old API sessions, or reduce the session timeout duration for the existing API sessions.
+Yes, NITRO API endpoints can open multiple admin connections and exhaust the concurrent admin connection limit on a Citrix ADC appliance.
+In such situations, an extra SSH/CLI connection is allowed and the admin can force closure of old API sessions, or reduce the session timeout duration for the existing API sessions.

-Can same client open multiple API sessions on a NetScaler appliance?
+Can same client open multiple API sessions on a Citrix ADC appliance?

-Yes, a client can open multiple API session by repeatedly logging on.
+Yes, a client can open multiple API sessions by repeatedly logging on.
 For example, the client might log back on after a reboot.
-Note: Repeated client logons count against the admin connection limit on NetScaler appliance.
+Note: Repeated client logons count against the admin connection limit on Citrix ADC appliance.

 Can API clients use the entire API session token limit?